demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

 ### google-sheets-sheet-delete
 ***
-Delete a sheet from a spreadsheet by ID
+Delete a sheet from a spreadsheet by ID.

 #### Base Command